DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] When the player wants to SAVE the game, this script gets serialized
 - [x] Also, fix the loading in the apartment scene
 - [ ] Serializing the scene: each level should have a script with a list of bools that represent the state of the level.
 When the player saves the game, this list gets serialized and saved to a file.
 When the player loads the game, the list gets deserialized and the level is set up based on the state of the list.
+	- [ ] This still doesn't account for enemies, but I have an idea.
+Make it so that in the Enemy class, each enemy has a specific ID.
+When the player saves the game, the list of enemies in the level is serialized.
+When the player loads the game, the list of enemies is deserialized and each enemy is spawned in based on the ID of the enemy.
+This way, the player can save the game and come back to the level with all the enemies they killed still dead.

 ###### Sound